mtlynch/spaceduck/_posts/2018-02-07-sia-load-test-preview.md

 # Funding

 The [Sia bounty contributors group](https://blog.sia.tech/announcing-sia-bounties-800daf90398b) has generously funded Sia wallets for use in this test.
 The group will collect any unused funds at the test's conclusion.

+# Acknowledgements

+Thanks to Luke Champine, David Vorick, James Muller, Salvador Herrera for their contributions to the test plan.